Investigating how Federated Learning can enhance the security, Efficiency and Accuracy in IoT environments

 Secure System Administration Project: Secure Linux Server Setup

-Secure Systems Administration : Coursework
+Secure Systems Administration: Coursework

-This project involved installing and securing a CentOS 7 Linux server in a virtualized environment.
-The goal was to configure a secure and functional server setup with a static IP, hardened SSH access, and firewall rules to prevent unauthorized access.
+This project involved installing and securing a CentOS 7 Linux server in a virtualised environment.
+The goal was to configure a secure and functional server setup with a static IP, hardened SSH access, and firewall rules to prevent unauthorised access.
 Key steps included installing the OS using VirtualBox, setting up user accounts and directory permissions, configuring a static IP address, securing SSH by disabling root login and changing the default port, and implementing firewall rules using firewall-cmd.
 The project also involved creating bash scripts and using SELinux tools to ensure secure remote access and user management.

 BSc (Hons) Cyber Security and Networks